Victim mentality: Breaking out

-Trauma and victimhood
+Trauma, victimization, and victimology

 Trauma can undermine an individual's assumptions about the world as a just and reasonable place and scientific studies have found that validation of trauma is important for therapeutic recovery.
 It is normal for victims to want perpetrators to take responsibility for their wrongdoing and studies conducted on patients and therapists indicate that they consider the validation of trauma and victimization as important for therapeutic recovery.
 De Lint and Marmo identify an 'antivictimism' mentality existing within society as a whole, and those who choose to use the label victim mentality; expecting individuals to only be "true victims" by showing fortitude and refusing to show pain, with displays of pain being seen as a sign of weakness.
 This will create an environment where a victim is expected to share their emotions, only to be judged for displaying them.

 Victimology has studied the perceptions of victims from sociological and psychological perspectives.
 People who are victims of crime have a complicated relationship with the label of a victim, may feel that they are required to accept it to receive aid or for legal processes; they may feel accepting the label is necessary to avoid blame; they may want to reject it to avoid stigmatization, or give themselves a sense of agency; they may accept the label due to a desire for justice rather than sympathy.
 There can be a false dichotomy between the roles of victim and survivor, which either does not acknowledge the agency that victims exerted (for example, leaving their abusers) or the fact that others' behaviour caused them harm.

-Politics
+Collective, competitive, and inclusive victimhood

+Collective victimhood

+Collective victimhood is a mindset shared by group members that one's own group has been harmed deliberately and undeservedly by another group.
 Political psychologists Bar-Tal and Chernyak-Hai write that collective victim mentality develops from a progression of self-realization, social recognition, and eventual attempts to maintain victimhood status.
+Researchers have observed that a strong feeling of collective victimhood is associated with a low forgiveness level and an increased desire for revenge.
+They found this pattern replicated in different contexts such as when thinking about the Holocaust, the conflict in Northern Ireland, and the Israeli-Palestinian conflict.

+Competitive victimhood

+Competitive victimhood refers to a tendency to view one's group as having suffered more compared to an adversarial group and describes the dynamic in violent, intractable conflicts where each group seeks to demonstrate that it has suffered more than the adversarial group.
+As a result, groups involved in violent conflicts tend to perceive their victimization as exclusive and may belittle, minimize, or even deny the adversarial group's pain and suffering.
+Researchers observe that competitive victimhood arises from the conflicting parties' desire to defend their moral image, restore agency, and gain power.
+Competitive victimhood has been found to critically and significantly hinder conflict resolution and reconciliation, as well as decrease the potential for future peaceful coexistence.